No results were found...

 Video works well on landing pages because it’s more engaging and can provide all the necessary information to the visitor, without them needing to read through walls of text.
 It’s also a great way to show your product in action so that people can get a better idea of what you’re offering.

-Similarly to the unsubscribe page, you can use your thank you pages as an opportunity to upsell or encourage people to engage with you across your various marketing channels.
+9. Thank you page: Use your thank you pages as an opportunity to upsell or encourage people to engage with you across your various marketing channels.
 Think of it as the IKEA checkout area of your website (if you know, you know).

 This is an excellent place to recommend further content subscribers might be interested in, direct them to your social channels, or give a gentle nudge towards a free trial of your product.